 4. Apply antibiotics and a bandage

 Minor wounds can be treated at home.
 After careful cleaning, treat small cuts with antibiotic creams and a bandage.
 Larger wounds could require stitches, gauze or tape from a medical expert.
 “Regardless of how (or if) it is closed, it’s important to care for the wound afterwards.
 Wash the area at least once a day with soap and water.
 Special wound cleaners are not needed and avoid peroxide as it won’t be beneficial.
-A light covering of antibiotic ointment is helpful, and change the bandages once a day or sooner if they get wet or soiled”.
+Apply antibiotic ointment (a light covering) and change the bandages once a day or sooner if they get wet or soiled”.

 5. Get help

 Moderate to severe dog bites may need to be treated at an urgent care or emergency department.
 Dr. Johar explained, “If your wound is deep, bleeding persistently or if you were bit in the face or hands, it’s time to visit a medical professional.
-You may need stitches, prescription medication or other treatments that you simply can’t get at home.
-Don’t risk prolonged injury or serious infection by putting off care.”
+You may need stitches, prescription medication or other treatments, including a tetanus shot, that you simply can’t get at home.
+Don’t risk prolonged injury or serious infection by putting off caring for a dog bite.”

 If you spot a loose dog, proceed carefully.
 Lost dogs are often agitated and scared.
 Even your friendliest body language could scare the dog into running away or possibly attacking.
 If the dog shows signs of fear, your best bet will be to contact the police or animal control while keeping the dog in sight.